BhavanaDevi/Movie-Recommendation-System/README.md

 The movie recommendation system is designed to provide users with personalized movie suggestions by analyzing their past interactions with movies and comparing them with the preferences of other users.

 ## Features
-Movie browsing and search
+Movie browsing and search //
-/Personalized movie recommendations
+Personalized movie recommendations

 ## Dataset
 The system uses the Movie dataset, which includes a collection of